Esylus/Coding-Standards/0_CodeStandards.md

 ### 4.2 Braces

 * Always surround loop and conditional bodies with curly braces.
-Statements on the same line are allowed to omit braces.
 * Open curly braces always go on the same line as whatever necessitates them.
 * else goes on a separate line from the closing curly brace.